Interactions-Nexus/Nexus-Wiki/interactions/int-voting.md

 -	The chair election had to take place every quarter without fail.
 Tenure for a elected chair is one quarter.

 -	The chair must alert their group of the election cycle, and ask them if they would like to nominate a challenger.
-If challenger(s) are nominated, a open poll is created including challenger(s) and current chair.
+If challenger(s) are nominated, an open poll is created including challenger(s) and current chair.

 -	To be considered as a nominee the facilitator(s) should have performed duties for a minimum of 90 days in the capacity of facilitator.